freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 *   If you denote an important part of your website with a certain color, will a colorblind person know about it?
 *   If you add images on your website that convey important information, how will a blind or low-vision person know about it?
 *   If you want to navigate the application with keyboard or mouth-stick, will it be possible and predictable?
-*   Does your application assume the orientation of the device, and what if the user can't physically change it?
+*   Does your application assume the orientation of the device, and if so, what if the user can't physically change it?
 *   Are there forgiving timed aspects of your application for someone that might need more time to fill in a form?
 *   Does your application still work (progressive enhancement) assuming that JavaScript does not load in time?
 *   You can even go as far as saying, if your website is very resource-heavy, will someone on a slow or spotty connection be able to read your content?

 This is where accessibility comes into play.
 Accessibility basically entails making your content as friendly, as easy to 'access' as possible for the largest amount of people.
 This includes people who are deaf, low-vision, blind, dyslexic, mute, on a slow connection, colorblind, suffering from epilepsy, mental fatigue, age, physical limitations, etc.

+Read that last paragraph again.
+You have just learned a central truth about accessibility that many people don't understand.
+They think that accessible design is about adding a feature as an afterthought to make the site usable for a small, perhaps unimportant group of people, or to satisfy picky regulators.
+But you know now that accessibility means making your content *as easy to access as possible for the largest amount of people*.

+According to the World Health Organization, about one in ten people is moderately or severely disabled.
+That's a very large number of people.
+Do you want to lose one in ten of your users?
+Not all of those disabilities affect someone's ability to access a webpage, but not all disabilities are moderate or severe either, so I think my point still stands.

+Not to scare you, but accessibility is so important that some people have literally died from inaccessible webpages.
+Content that flashes can trigger seizures in people with epilepsy and other seizure disorders, and yes, that can be fatal!
+Here's an explanation from the W3C <a href='https://www.w3.org/WAI/GL/UNDERSTANDING-WCAG20/seizure.html'>on how to make your site safe for people with epilepsy</a>.

 ## Why implement accessibility?